hailey-royle/conlang/docs.md

 word order and the trailing vowel give structrue to words

-all word are either a head or a specifier
+all word are either a start or a continuer
 - heads are the begining of a clause, they do not provide more information about another word
 - speifiers are following a head, of which they provide more information about

-all heads are either a origin or a dependant
+all heads are either a cause or a effect
-- the origin is the first head, it is the cause of other heads
+- the cause is the first start, it is the cause of other starts
-- dependants are following the origin, of which they are effected by
+- effects are following the cause, of which they are effected by

 ### marking